ashimon-work/AvitalWork/memory-bank/systemPatterns.md

     *   API call errors (e.g., `409 Conflict` for existing email) are caught, and specific error messages are displayed to the user. `form.setErrors` can be used to mark specific fields as invalid based on API response.
 *   **UI Feedback:** Submit button disabled (`[disabled]="isSubmitting"`) during API call.
 Success/error messages displayed using `*ngIf`.

-*(Pattern definition updated as of 4/2/2025 based on implementation and debugging)*
+*(Pattern definition updated as of 4/2/2025 reflecting store-specific implementation)*